-manner.
-This will lead us, in section II, to identify the main achievements and weaknesses of these mechanisms, going on in section III to construct an ideal typology for national Women's Offices, the purpose of which is to facilitate theoretical reflections about ways of strengthening their institutional situation.
+purpose of which is to facilitate theoretical reflections about ways of strengthening their institutional situation.
 This section concludes with some parameters for substantive institutionalization, i.e. an institutionality that is not only expressed in a formal framework which integrates the issue of gender equity into the State but that also provides the financial and human resources and the terms of reference which are essential to the real exercise of power.

 Finally, once this diagnosis is complete, it must not be forgotten that current efforts to institutionalize gender equity are taking place at a time when the organization of the State is being subjected to searching questioning, with consideration being given rather to weakening the State apparatus than to strengthening it.
-Again, in the complex field of governability, on governmental agent can irrefutably establish the legitimacy of its authority, even though a particular organization may achieve dominant control over certain processes, the promotion of equal opportunities and equity between men and women by national Women's Offices being a case in point.
+Again, in the complex field of governability, 6 no governmental agent can irrefutably establish the legitimacy of its authority, even though a particular organization may achieve dominant control over certain processes, the promotion of equal opportunities and equity between men and women by national Women's Offices being a case in point.
 Now more than ever the public debate has to be conducted on the understanding that governing is always an interactive process insofar as no single agent, whether public or private, has all the knowledge and resources necessary to solve problems on its own (Stoker, 1998: 22).

-$^{^6}$ For a more thorough examination of the issue of governability, see the article by Gerry Stoker (1998), "Governance as theory: five propositions".
+6 For a more thorough examination of the issue of governability, see the article by Gerry Stoker (1998), "Governance as theory: five propositions".